 Asaf: “There will be, but we can’t say more than that.”

-I like how there is a sense of old detective humor to the mix.
+I like how there is a sense of old detective humor in the mix.
 Was it always important to have humor in The Secret of Retropolis?

 Eyal: “From the first prototype we always tried to have as many jokes as we could.
 VR should have more humor and wit in it!
 Personally, I love reading Raymond Chandler to get inspiration for Philip Log, our robot protagonist.”